-This is me, letti Leibovici, with a squirrel in Govora in 1958.
-My husband, losef Leibovici, is the one who took the photograph.
+This is me, letti Leibovici, with my husband, losef Leibovici, at the wedding, also holding the bride's bouquet.

-My husband was born in Botosani in 1924.
+My husband's name was losef Leibovici.
+He was born in Botosani in 1924.
 We met at a youth party.
 People organized balls, reunions.
 We met through a third party and we liked each other.
-The balls were very nice, with Wienese waltzes - the waltzes of Johann Strauss -, tangos, with 'damen waltz' - meaning a waltz like all others, but it was the women who invited the men to dance.
-There was a cinema, which was called Lux [Luxury], where balls were organized, and also at the Casa Armatei [House of the Army] - there were several ballrooms there.
-I don't remember separate parties to be organized for the Jewish youth - these balls were for all who wanted to attend.
-On Purim it was a different matter.
-A ball was organized on Purim.
-There was a hall, Sala Meseriasi [the Handicraftsmen's Hall], which belonged to the community and where weddings and parties were organized.
+The balls were very nice, with Wienese waltzes - the waltzes of Johann Strauss -, tangos, with 'damen waltz' meaning a waltz like all others, but it was the women who invited the men to dance.